Hello & Welcome!

 Besides travel-related content, I write inspirational posts for people who are going through personal difficulties and share some experiences about living abroad as well as jobs that help to travel.
 Sometimes I also do freelance writing on the side and offer itinerary planning to help others plan their dream holiday.

 In the fourth month of the war in Ukraine, Mark and I made a decision to leave the country and find a temporary home somewhere else.
-It was very stressful to keep staying there.
+It was very stressful to keep staying there, so we just made a decision to move to a safer place meanwhile helping the army and people of Ukraine from a distance and believing that we will be able to return home soon.

 From the moment we left and until present time, we don’t have any permanent base.
-Instead, we are slowly moving through Europe hoping to find a temporary shelter until the war in Ukraine is over.
+Instead, we are slowly moving through Europe for now but thinking of possibly purchasing a home in one of the countries where we lived.
 In the meantime, we also travel and I continue to publish about the world of travel and inspiration because that’s what gives me the energy to move forward.

 About Road is Calling